-Many performers wonder how to project their voice better and when you’re on stage, you want to be heard.
+Many performers wonder how to improve vocal projection because when you’re on stage, you want to be heard.
 It is very important for performers to learn how to project their voice appropriately for any environment, making sure even the people in the back row can hear you.

 Vocal projection is about controlling the volume of your voice.
 You can learn how to project your voice better with vocal exercises that focus on breathing from your diaphragm, diction and resonance.
 Improving your diet and lessons can also be a huge help.

 Vocal projection is also a great tool in assisting in bringing greater dynamics to the performance.
 Being able to successfully increase and decrease volume whilst singing is a vocal dynamic that can help enhance your performance and highlight the emotion in the song.

 Why are voice projection exercises important in singing?

 It is important to project your voice so that you aren’t shouting when you sing loudly.
 The projection comes from your diaphragm and won’t put nearly as much strain on your vocal cords as shouting and singing loudly will.
 It is also especially important for stage disciplines such as musical theatre where you can’t always rely on microphones.

 And it’s not only so that you create a better quality of sound.
 A chief reason you need to nail this technique is for the health of your vocal cords, larynx and throat.
 Sing too loudly for too long incorrectly, and you’ll find you lose it pretty quickly.
 Especially when you come down with a cold or flu.